F.M. Kirby Center for the Performing Arts

 71 Public Square,

-A perfect example of an Art Moderne theater, it opened as the New Commerford Theatre on August 18, 1938, with a seating capacity of 2,047.
-Built as the flagship theater for the Michael Comerford chain.
+A perfect example of an Art Deco style theatre, it opened as the New Comerford Theatre on August 18, 1938, with a seating capacity of 2,047.
+Built as the flagship theatre for the Michael Comerford chain.

 By 1943, it was operated by Paramount Pictures Inc, through their subsidiary Frank Walker.
 Later renamed the Paramount Theatre after the 1949 anti-trust suits, it continued showing movies until 1977.
 Suffered a major flood with 14 feet of water in 1972.
 Susequent renovations stripped out the ornate lobby and many fixtures were sold.

 It closed in the early-1980’s and was facing demolition, when in 1986 S.T.O,P. was able to get the building listed on the National Register of Historic Places.
 The building was subsequently restored and reopened as the Kirby Center for the Performing Arts.

 Just login to your account and subscribe to this theater.

 The architect was Charles Ryan.Became Paramount theatre in 1949.Closed in 1977.Later restored and reopened in 1986.Originally opened as Comerford on 18 August 1938.

 Here is a photo of the F.M.
 Kirby Center which I took in 2002.

 Here is a photo of the Paramount theater from early 1970’s before it became the F.M.
 Kirby center and had the marquee replaced.